catspeed-cc/proton-privoxy/README.md

 ### why root?
 The original code for walterl/proton-privoxy only includes a docker setup / installation.
 Docker by default on Debian and other linux distributions is set up under the root user and requires root user to issue docker commands.

+Furthermore, if you were to install under a user account, in order for the scripts to work they would need sudo with nopasswd which would essentially poke a hole into your system that can be exploited by anyone with access to the user account.
+Thus it is in my opinion safer to just keep everything under the root user.

 ## Features

 ### Multiple VPN connections on the same machine